grafana/pyroscope/docs/sources/operators-guide/configure-agent/language-support/jvm.md

 > async-profiler also requires JVM symbols to be available, use an appropriate docker base image for your JVM version.

-Make sure to check out our [docker-compose](https://github.com/grafana/phlare/tree/main/tools/docker-compose) example](https://github.com/grafana/phlare/tree/main/tools/docker-compose).
+Make sure to check out our [docker-compose](https://github.com/grafana/phlare/tree/main/tools/docker-compose) example.

 ## Scrape Target Configuration